Chapter 5 Molecular inference in practice

 5.7 Combining information across multiple genome regions

 Sometimes when we build phylogenies from genomic data, we are interested in the specific evolutionary history of the genome regions themselves.
-This is the case, or example, when looking at gene family evolution.
-Often, though, we are using the evolutionary history of the genomic regions as a proxy for the evolutionary history of the organisms, such as when we are asking questions with DNA data about how species are related to each other.
-There are a variety of conditions, though, under which different genome regions can have different evolutionary histories from eachother, and some of these histories deviate from the evolutionary history of the taxa as a whole (Maddison 1997).
+This is the case, for example, when looking at gene family evolution.
+Often, though, we are using the evolutionary history of the genome regions as a proxy for the evolutionary history of the organisms, such as when we are asking questions with DNA data about how species are related to each other.
+There are a variety of conditions, though, under which different genome regions can have different evolutionary histories from each other, and some of these histories deviate from the evolutionary history of the taxa as a whole (Maddison 1997).
 Processes that can lead different regions to have different evolutionary histories include:

-• Duplication and loss of genome regions.
+Duplication and loss of genome regions.
 Genome replication is not always perfect, and sometimes results in an organism inheriting multiple copies of a whole genome or specific genome regions from a parent.
 In fact, many genes are members of gene families within a species that arose via a history of duplication and subsequent differentiation.
 As genome regions are duplicated and sometimes lost, their evolutionary history can become distinct from that of other genome regions.

-• All variation that we see across species originally arises within populations.
+All variation that we see across species originally arises within populations.
 Sometimes new variants are lost, and sometimes they become fixed across entire species.
 If multiple variants persist through multiple speciation events, though, the evolutionary history of some genome regions can differ from that of species.
 This process is called Incomplete Lineage Sorting (ILS).
 Rates of ILS are higher on shorter branches and when populations are larger.

 If there are concerns about incongruent evolutionary histories in the group of taxa under investigation, there are a variety of methods available for addressing each of these sources of incongruence.
-In general they involve independently estimating the phylogeny of each region, and then integrating information across these independent phylogenies.
+In general, they involve independently estimating the phylogeny of each region, and then integrating information across these independent phylogenies.

 In cases where such differences are expected to be rare or have little impact, it is common practice to concatenate alignments.
-Each homologous gene region is aligned independently, and then the alignments are joined end to end into a giant super-alignment.
+Each homologous gene region is aligned independently and then the alignments are joined end to end into a giant superalignment.
 In this case, information is integrated across regions prior to phylogenetic inference.